melodidev/melodidev.github.io/src/data/case-studies/helge.md

 The Helge app is a digital tool designed by the Helge Kool NGO to improve and monitor the well-being of students aged 13-19 by tracking their emotional health through regular check-ins, providing personalized feedback, and offering group assessments based on the responses.
 By providing students and school staff with simple, accessible surveys, the app encourages self-reflection and offers data-driven advice on possible improvements.

-## Research Objective
+## Research objective

 Our team's objective is to identify and improve user experience issues with the Helge app, focusing on schools and students.
 The core challenge is to transform Helge’s existing data-based mental health analysis platform into a user-friendly, visually intuitive dashboard.

 ![](@/assets/images/case-studies/helge-2.jpg)

-## Desk research: Struggles of Today's Students
+## Desk research: Struggles of today's students

 Mental health challenges are becoming increasingly common among students, especially those from low-income backgrounds.
 Many young people are feeling overwhelmed by the pressures of school, and this is particularly true for 15 year old girls, who report the highest levels of stress related to school.
 A large number of students also experience symptoms of depression and sadness on a regular basis, and many feel that the support available to them through schools or local services just isn’t enough, especially for those with disabilities or financial difficulties.
 Other lifestyle factors, like poor diet, lack of sleep, and not getting enough physical activity also contribute to the decline in mental health.
 All of this adds up, and students are left feeling like they’re under constant pressure with nowhere to turn.